AustinCodingAcademy/react-redux-actions-practice/README.md

 # Make sure to do one thing at a time, save and refresh to check for errors
+### Setup
+Fork, clone, npm i, npm start

+### Intro
+View this video to see how the app should work once you are done coding.
+[Video](https://youtu.be/R8VFic_ZZUc).
+This project is to practice using redux actions to control data that is changed through user interactions.
+On the left hand side of the page is a collection of different inputs that are available on a web page.
+When the user interacts with the input it will change some data that should update the right hand side of the page.
+All you need to do is code the redux containers such that it will connect redux actions and data to the components.
+You do not need to alter the existing components themselves.

 ###  Reducers
   * Create Reducers in reducers/index.js